ssmithy/Blog/content/posts/hello-world.md

     # hidden: true # only hide on current single page
 ---

 ## Hello, World!

+### About me

 Hi!
 I'm a software developer from UK!

+I have over 15 years commercial experience writing and delivering software that's reduced company spend and increased efficiency.
+My fortes are backend development and solution architecture.

+Websites, desktop applications, mobile apps.
+C#, Python, TypeScript.
+It's important to select the right tool for the job but it's also important to use the tools correctly.
+That's why I'm almost obsessed with continuously improving my development practices and patterns to build more scalable and extensible software.